drphilmarshall/LocalGroupHaloProps/README.md

 * Phil Marshall (KIPAC)
 * Michael Busha (KIPAC)
+* Marc Williamson (KIPAC)

 ### License, Citation etc

 This code is available for re-use under GPL v2.
-However, if you make use of it in your research we would ask you to cite our forthcoming paper or acknowledge this code repository, as appropriate.
+However, if you make use of it in your research we ask you to cite our forthcoming paper and acknowledge this code repository, please.
+The paper reference is "Williamson et al, in preparation" - the work dosumented here will form Marc Williamson's undergrad thesis project.